-If sales needs something from marketing or vice versa, they can let each other know via a simple desktop or mobile notification.
-Little features like this enable your CRM to unify communication across all departments of your company.
+If sales need something from marketing or vice versa, they can let each other know via a simple desktop or mobile notification.
+Little features like this enable your CRM to unify communication across all company departments.

 If customers get passed around from department to department, without everyone being up-to-speed on what the customer needs, those customers will leave.

 Your CRM is an easy, efficient way for all departments to communicate.
-The result is less frustration for employees and less frustration for customers.
-Less frustration leads to better performance and higher revenue.
+The result is less frustration for employees and customers.
+And less frustration leads to better performance and higher revenue.

 Account Value is Unknown

 Every customer is different.
-And, as a result, every customer account has a different dollar amount.
-You may not believe it but when you have access to this data on a clear, concise dashboard, patterns start to emerge.
+And as a result, every customer account has a different dollar amount.
+You may not believe it, but patterns start to emerge when you have access to this data on a clear, concise dashboard.

 You may have heard of the 80/20 rule.
 If you haven’t, it’s the idea that 80% of your revenue comes from 20% of your customers.
-If you want to look at it a different way, it’s the idea that 80% of your headaches come from 20% of your customers.
+If you want to look at it differently, it’s the idea that 80% of your headaches come from 20% of your customers.

 The actual rule is called Pareto’s Principle.

-The reason we bring it up is that your CRM allows you to employ this principle in your own business.
-Using your CRM’s data collection and dashboard allows you to see exactly how much revenue each of your paying customers is bringing you.
+We bring it up because your CRM allows you to employ this principle in your own business.
+Using your CRM’s data collection and dashboard allows you to see exactly how much revenue each paying customer brings you.

 You’ll be able to identify high-value accounts that might warrant a higher level of more hands-on customer service.
-You may also see low-revenue accounts that may not be worth your team’s time and energy.
+However, you may also see low-revenue accounts that may not be worth your team’s time and energy.

-Obviously, you want to provide the best level of customer service possible to all customers.
-That being said, however, it’s ok to “fire” customers if they’re not a good fit for your business.
+You want to provide the best customer service possible to all customers.
+However, it’s ok to “fire” customers if they’re not a good fit for your business.
 You want to maximize your investments in marketing, sales, and operating costs.